Year 3/4 - Miss McClymont

 They also provide free workbooks to use at home.

-Our topic for this half term is the Industrial Revolution.
+Our topic for this half term is The Ancient Greeks!

 Our RE topic this half term is:

-Our reading for pleasure book is The Butterfly Lion by Michael Morpurgo
+Our Whole Class Reading book is The Butterfly Lion by Michael Morpurgo.

 Bertie rescues an orphaned white lion cub from the African veld.
 They are inseparable until Bertie is sent to boarding school far away in England and the lion is sold to a circus.
 Bertie swears that one day they will see one another again, but it is the butterfly lion which ensures that their friendship will never be forgotten.